Bignum arithmetic notes / 03

 A full product needs \(2n\) limbs.
 A modular multiplication may reduce during the product, but the unreduced schoolbook product is the reference algorithm.

-Clarity-first product with a 32-bit accumulator
+Clarity-first product with two-word products

-void bn_mul_n(limb_t *r, const limb_t *a, const limb_t *b, uint32_t n) {
+void bn_mul_n(limb_t *scratch, const limb_t *a, const limb_t *b, uint32_t n) {

-for (uint32_t i = 0; i < 2u*n; i++) r[i] = 0;
+for (uint32_t i = 0; i < scratch_len; i++) scratch[i] = 0;

 for (uint32_t i = 0; i < n; i++) {